erichung9060/USB_Blocker/v1/README.md

 # Enter password to enable USB access
-block all devices that are connected after program started.
+Block all devices that connect after the program has started.(The USB that was plugged in can still be used after opening the program.)

 * default password is "admin"
 * requires administrator privilege